buildbuddy-io/buildbuddy/docs/enterprise-setup.md

 - [Docker Image](#docker-image): pre-built Docker images running the latest version of BuildBuddy.
 - [Kubernetes](#kubernetes): deploy BuildBuddy to your Kubernetes cluster with a one-line deploy script.

-We recommend using Helm as it includes all of the bells and whistles like nginx, remote build executors, etc. If you're not a fan of using helm for deployment - we recommend using Helm to generate your Kubernetes deployment yaml file with `helm template`, and then running `kubectl apply` with that file.
+We recommend using Helm as it includes all of the bells and whistles like nginx, remote build executors, etc. If you're not a fan of using Helm for deployment - we recommend using Helm to generate your Kubernetes deployment yaml file with `helm template`, and then running `kubectl apply` with that file.

 ## Helm

 If you run or have access to a Kubernetes cluster and are comfortable with [Helm](https://helm.sh/), we maintain official BuildBuddy Helm charts that are easy to configure and deploy.

-They have options deploy everything necessary to use all of BuildBuddy's bells and whistles - including MySQL, nginx, and more.
+They have options to deploy everything necessary to use all of BuildBuddy's bells and whistles - including MySQL, nginx, and more.

 The official BuildBuddy charts live in our [buildbuddy-helm repo](https://github.com/buildbuddy-io/buildbuddy-helm) and can be added to helm with the following command: